vatsjijj/Udin/README.md

 Udin is absolutely not production ready as I quickly assembled the entire language in a single day, there is no error checking or anything so you kinda have to know how to use the language internally to have a good time with it.

-The current version of Udin is `0.2.2`, a minor release.
+The current version of Udin is `0.2.3`, a minor release that changes pattern matching syntax to encourage the use of functions.

 Some of these changes could be breaking, so don't be afraid to open up an issue.